IdolFest/event-website/src/markdown-pages/events/index.md

 title: Events
 template: page
 ---
-US IdolFes is excited to provide a venue for your amazing panels and performances this year!
+U.S. IdolFes is excited to provide a venue for your amazing panels and performances this year!

 Hours of Operation: